JuliaSpace/SatelliteToolbox.jl/COMMITS.md

 4. All the phrases in the explanatory text **must** be punctuated.
 5. If there is an explanatory text, a blank line **must** exist between the short summary of changes and the explanatory text.
-6. The is no limit for the detailed explanatory text, but it must be wrap to 72 characters.
+6. There is no limit for the detailed explanatory text, but it must be wrap to 72 characters.

 ## Commit emojis